 Chances are Boston is on your list to see and, as you know, big cities can be hard on the wallet.
 Boston has a lot to do, meals get expensive, and hotels aren’t cheap.
-But I grew up in this city, and though it is no longer my home, I know it like the back of my hand.
-There’s a lot to do in Boston and a lot of it is free.
+But I grew up in this city, and though it’s no longer my home, I know it like the back of my hand.
+There’s a lot to do in Boston, and a lot of it is free.

 Here are ten activities you can do for free in Boston that will give you the local experience:

 Walk the Freedom Trail

 Covering 16 historical sites and stretching 2.5 miles, this red-bricked trail will teach you all you need to know about Boston’s history.
 All sites along the way are free, and you can even download an audio podcast to accompany your walk or you can go on an organized tour led by one of Boston’s many historic characters.

 Everyone should eat in Quincy Market at least once.
 Grab your meal from one of the many restaurants in the colonnade, head outside to watch the people go by, and enjoy a street performer’s show.
 I love spending an afternoon here people-watching.
 There are also quite a few nice restaurants here, if table service is more your style.

 On a nice summer day, Boston Common is filled with locals looking to enjoy the nice weather.
 Lie out, read a book, play some sports, or just relax.
 Wander around to the Public Gardens, or sit by Frog Pond.
 It’s a great way to enjoy the city without spending a dime.

 Boston’s Charles River Parkway provides the backdrop for free summer concerts.
 Relax by the Charles River as artists play shows at the Hatch Shell.
 It’s here you can see the famous Boston Pops play on July 4th.
 When the show’s over, rent a sail boat and cruise around the river, or just sit around and catch some sun!
 Sometimes the Hatch Shell even plays movies at night.